CarlarielaGuerraSerrano/CarlarielaGuerraSerrano/README.md

 <hr>

 <pre>
-💻 I am mainly a Backend Developer
+💻 I am mainly a Backend Developer.
-📚 I am studying Computer Science at UAGRM University in Bolivia 📝 I have a strong interest in Software Engineering
+📚 I am studying Computer Science at UAGRM University in Bolivia.
+📝 I have a strong interest in Software Engineering.
+🛠️ I am looking to collaborate on outstanding projects developed in Java.
-🛠️ Currently looking for my first work experience as a Java developer 🌱 Learning about efficient designs for scalable systems 🌟 Main language: Java 😁
+🌱 Learning about efficient designs for scalable systems.
+🌟 Main language: Java 😁
-🚩 Interested in Java Ecosystem
+🚩 Interested in Java Ecosystem.
-😃 I look forward to collaborate on impactful projects
+😃 I look forward to collaborate on impactful projects.
 </pre>
 <hr>